yunwon/gatsby-starter-netlify-cms-test/src/pages/products/index.md

               cases if EarthWool is exposed to UV radiation it may result in a white bleaching effect, however product performance is not diminished.
+      - title: Why is EarthWool softer and less itchy than traditional glasswool?
+        description:
+          - subDescription: >-
+              EarthWool® uses a combination of new technologies which make the product more comfortable to handle.
+Firstly, Knauf Insulation’s proprietary fiberisation process creates longer strands resulting in less ‘ends’ to reduce mechanical irritation.
+Secondly, Knauf Insulation’s patented ECOSE Technology results in a much softer, less ‘crunchy’ and less dusty insulation product compared to our traditional glasswool products made using formaldehyde.
+EarthWool is easy to cut
+      - title: How does the use of EarthWool affect the air quality in living areas?
+        description:
+          - subDescription: >-
+              With no added formaldehyde, EarthWool is suitable for use in households with allergies.
+Knauf has recently become the world’s first company to receive the coveted Eurofins Indoor Air Comfort Gold standard.
+The Gold standard certificate was awarded to Knauf Insulation’s revolutionary new EarthWool products made with ECOSE Technology.
 ---